Using Benchmarking to Achieve State Energy Goals

 Third, policies determine which resources must be benchmarked.
 As State Energy Offices, energy is likely the primary focus, but it is also possible to benchmark water and solid waste streams, which may also be important to state policy goals.

 Fourth, consider working with utilities in your state to enable building owners and operators to implement ENERGY STAR Portfolio Manager Web Services, a feature that allows building owners to quickly and easily import energy use data into Portfolio Manager from the utility.
 See here for a map of states and utilities that have implemented this functionality.
+See here for a guidance document from EPA for utilities on providing whole-building energy data to enable benchmarking in EPA's ENERGY STAR Portfolio Manager.

 Finally, policymakers must determine whether building owners will be required to take action based on benchmarking results.
 In most jurisdictions with benchmarking policies and ordinances, benchmarking is all that is required.
 However, some communities are beginning to explore strategies that require the owners of poorly performing buildings to make improvements to increase efficiency.
 Several jurisdictions require periodic building “tune-ups” or “retrocommissioning” to adjust equipment, control, and operations.
 Additionally, some are implementing building performance standards.